 Critical to any Guidelines calculation is the defendant’s criminal history.
 This in itself can be complicated and sometimes requires extensive investigation.
 A thorough federal sentencing attorney will carefully research a defendant’s criminal history and make every effort to minimize prior convictions.
 If this is not done properly, the results can be devastating.

 -Read this Link from the Baltimore Sun to learn how C. Justin Brown helped correct an inmate’s federal sentence and save him almost 14 years of his life: (http://articles.baltimoresun.com/2010-10-12/news/bs-md-records-20101012_1_clerical-error-convictions-federal-court)

 -C. Justin Brown convinced a federal judge, in an armed Hobbs Act robbery case, to sentence his client as a non career offender, even though she was classified as a career offender under the U.S. Sentencing Guidelines.
 Read More.

 -C. Justin Brown represented a defendant who had pleaded guilty to mortgage fraud.
 At sentencing, the Government was seeking 18 months, pursuant to the Guidelines.
 Mr. Brown, however, convinced the Judge to sentence his client to probation, on the grounds that his Guidelines range, including loss amount, overrepresented his actual culpability.

 Because of the importance of the Sentencing Guidelines in federal court, you must have an attorney who is experienced in this complex area of the law.
-Brown & Nieto are available for sentencing consultation in Maryland and other federal districts throughout the United States.
-Call him today so they can review your case.
+Brown Law is available for sentencing consultation in Maryland and other federal districts throughout the United States.
+Call today so Brown Law can review your case.